Chair Yoga Poses

 Chair Forward Bend – Uttanasana

-Sitting comfortably, the Chair Forward Bend (Uttanasana) is a relaxing, healing pose that stretches the hamstrings, neck, and back.
+The Chair Forward Bend (Uttanasana) is a calming, restful position that helps to stretch the back, neck, and hamstrings while sitting peacefully.
 It’s excellent for reducing stress, particularly after extended sitting.

 • Lengthen the spine by inhaling.